 READY TO JOIN?

-Please read the following descriptions to gain a better understanding of what each role entails.
+Please read the following descriptions to gain a better understanding of what the role could look like for you.
 When you are done reading through this information please apply HERE.

 |

-- Contact person for a specific section of the trail for:
+- Act as a contact person for a specific section of the trail for:

 - A2A's Trail Committee